plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Monk/Monk Class.md

 > *You have stamina greater than a mere common soldier, which allows you to perform exploits greater than an ordinary warrior.*

-You have a number of "Stamina Points" calculated as follows:

 You have a number of "Stamina Points" equal to the number shown in the "Stamina" column of the "Monk" table.

 You regain half your expended "Stamina Points" (rounded up) when you finish a *Short Rest*, and all expended "Stamina Points" when you finish a *Long Rest*.

 ### Exploits Known

 You learn `3` "Exploits" from the [*Monk Exploit List*][MEL].
 The "Exploits" column of the Monk Table shows when you learn more "Exploits" of your choice.
-To learn an "Exploit", you must be able to learn "Exploits" of its level, as well as meet any other prerequisites (listed under **Pre-requisites** in the "Exploit's" entry).
+To learn an "Exploit", you must be able to learn "Exploits" of its level, as well as meet any other pre-requisites (listed under **Pre-requisites** in the "Exploit's" entry).

 Whenever you gain a "Monk" level, you can replace one of the "Exploits" you learnt from this class with another "Exploit" from the *Monk Exploit List*.